ryanconley1/flux-tmc-multitenant/README.md

 **Tenant**

-* Has self service namespace creation
+* Has self service namespace creation authorization
 * Has admin access to the namespaces they create
 * Manages `GitRepositories`, `Kustomizations`, `HelmRepositories` and `HelmReleases` in their namespaces
-* has editor access into thier TMC workspace
+* Has editor access into their Tanzu Mission Control workspace

-## How it works
+## How it Works

-TMC has the concept of a workspace which can group multiple namespaces across clusters under a single space.
+TMC has the concept of a workspace to group multiple namespaces across multiple clusters (and clouds) under a single logical construct.
 Using this concept we can create a tenancy model around namespaces in a cluster.
 This workspace concept is core to the multitenancy in this repo.
 The way this tenancy model works is this:

-*  tenants get their own workspace and using TMC permissions we can ensure they are not able to access namespaces outside of their workspace as a logged in user
+*  Tenants get their own workspace and using TMC permissions we can ensure they are not able to access namespaces outside of their workspace as a logged in user
 *  A flux bootstrap namespace and service account is created for each tenant, this namespace is where the initial kustomization for flux is deployed by the platform admin.
 *  The bootstrap namespace service account is given permissions in TMC to the workspace. *** This is a key piece in that TMC handles propogating the permissions on the service account to access the tenants other namespaces. without TMC doing this another tool is needed to handle this, it's not native to k8s. ***
-*  A TMC custom OPA policy is used to enforce that the tenants kustomizations and other flux reosurces use a service account. this prevents the flux controller from operating as cluster admin.
+*  A TMC custom Open Policy Agent (OPA) policy is used to enforce that the tenants kustomizations and other flux reosurces use a service account. this prevents the flux controller from operating as cluster admin.
 This si cirtical in limiting the tenants access.
 *  Enforcing namespace creation through flux allows for the platform admins to overwrite the critical fields to make sure namespaces are created in the right workspace.

-### Clustergroup bootstrapping
+### Cluster Group Bootstrapping

 One key element to this setup is how every cluster gets bootstrapped with the right flux config and paths.
 The approach used here is to only enable the TMC CD components at the clustergroup level.
 The typical challenge with this approach is that setting a `kustomization` at the clustergroup level means you cannot override the path per cluster and means everything needs to be the same in each cluster.
 This is not the case in most situations so in order for this to work we need every cluster to be able to override clustergroup configuration.
 This is done by using a combination of carvel tooling, tmc provided information and flux variables injection.
 Here is a breakdown of the process.

-1. when a clustergroup kustomization is created it will point to the folder `clustergroups/<groupname>`
+1. When a Cluster group kustomization is created it will point to the folder `clustergroups/<groupname>`
 2. from there two other kustomizations are created `clustergroup-gitops` and `group-apps`
 3. `group-apps` points to `apps/clustergroups/<groupname>` which defines any group level apps that need to be installed. most importantly it installs the `apps/base/cluster-name-secret`
 4. the `cluster-name-secret` app in this case is using [carvel secretgen](https://github.com/carvel-dev/secretgen-controller) to create a secret containing the cluster name from the tmc provided configmap `stack-config` and then using a `secretExport` and `secretImport` to copy that secret into the `tanzu-continous-delivery-resources` namespace.